SirYwell/HandleHints/README.md

 -->

 <!-- Plugin description -->
-This IntelliJ plugin adds inspections and tools to make working with Java MethodHandles easier.
+This IntelliJ plugin helps when working with `MethodHandle`s, `VarHandle`s, and the [Foreign Function & Memory API](https://openjdk.org/jeps/454) by contributing type hints, inspections, and enhanced auto completions.

 ### Features